-NEW ORLEANS, LOUISIANA – NEWMAN HOOKER, age 29, a resident of New Orleans, Louisiana, was charged on September 1, 2022 in a one-count indictment for being a convicted felon in possession of a firearm.
+NEW ORLEANS, LOUISIANA – JUSTIN HENRY, age 41, a resident of New Orleans, Louisiana, was charged on January 26, 2023 in a one-count indictment for being a felon in possession of a firearm.

 This case is part of Project Safe Neighborhoods (PSN), a program bringing together all levels of law enforcement and the communities they serve to reduce violent crime and gun violence, and to make our neighborhoods safer for everyone.
 On May 26, 2021, the Department launched a violent crime reduction strategy strengthening PSN based on these core principles: fostering trust and legitimacy in our communities, supporting community-based organizations that help prevent violence from occurring in the first place, setting focused and strategic enforcement priorities, and measuring the results.

-The case was investigated by the New Orleans Police Department, the Orleans Parish District Attorney’s Office, and the Federal Bureau of Investigation.
-Assistant United States Attorneys Rachal Cassagne and David Berman are in charge of the prosecution.
+The case was investigated by the New Orleans Police Department, the Orleans Parish District Attorney’s Office, and the Department of Homeland Security, Homeland Security Investigations.
+Assistant United States Attorney David Berman is in charge of the prosecution.